justinkelly/justinkelly.github.io/_posts/2012-06-07-mysql-concat-return-null-if-any-fields-are-null.markdown

 ---
 layout: post
-title: "Workaround for the MySQL concat() returns NULL if any fields are NULL problem"
+title: Workaround for the MySQL concat() returns NULL if any fields are NULL problem
-date: 2012-06-07 04:55
+date: '2012-06-07 04:55'
 comments: true
 tags: mysql
+published: true
 ---

 In MySQL the `CONCAT` funcation returns `NULL` if any of the concated fields are `NULL`, who knew? - so even if all the fields except